-Note that there were no incentives associated with pre-operational qualifying tests.
+Note that there are no incentives associated with pre-operational qualifying tests.

-5.3.3 Nominations
+4.3.3 Nominations

-In many conventional demand response programs, a nomination is a capacity commitment made by the participant.
-Often the nomination will hold for one month and can be changed monthly.
-For example, a participant may nominate 100 kW for a specific month with the expectation that if they are dispatched that they will be able to deliver 100 kWh per hour of the event.
+In the XSP - as in many conventional demand response programs - a nomination is a capacity commitment made by the participant.
+XSP nominations are for a calendar month and can be changed monthly.
+For example, a participant may nominate 100 kW for a specific month with the expectation that if they are dispatched that they will be able to deliver 100 kWh per hour.

-Different from conventional programs, the XSP provided much flexibility in choosing availability hours to emphasize participation over a specific grid need.
-As such, nominations in the XSP included a capacity quantity as well as days and times of availability using the following rules:
+Different from conventional programs, the XSP provides flexibility in choosing availability hours.
+Originally these hours were open throughout most of the day, but later were refined to target hours where excess-supply is likely.
+As such, nominations in the XSP include a capacity quantity as well as days and times of availability using the following rules: